apache/apisix/docs/en/latest/xrpc.md

 ## How to write your own protocol

-Assuming that your protocol is named `my_proto`, you need to create a directory that can be introduced by `require "apisix.stream.xrpc.protcols.my_proto"`.
+Assuming that your protocol is named `my_proto`, you need to create a directory that can be introduced by `require "apisix.stream.xrpc.protocols.my_proto"`.
 Inside this directory you need to have two files, `init.lua`, which implements the methods required by the xRPC framework, and `schema.lua`, which implements the schema checks for the protocol configuration.

 For a concrete implementation, you can refer to the existing protocols at: